 Tummy (abdominal) pain and constipation are common, and probably result from lack of the abdominal muscle tone that comes from regular exercise and that helps the bowel to work effectively.

-Rarely, children with JHS develop hernias and other physical signs of muscle weakness, although this (like dislocation) is more likely to be seen in Ehlers-Danlos syndrome than in JHS.
+Rarely, children with HSDs develop hernias and other physical signs of muscle weakness, although this (like dislocation) is more likely to be seen in EDS than in the HSDs.

 Fainting or sometimes just feeling faint, is an uncommon symptom.
 This is thought to be due to rather slow blood pressure 'reflexes' - which means the blood pressure tends to be rather slow to increase when it needs to - for example, when standing up quickly.
 This may be in part because softer leg muscles don't pump the circulation quite as effectively.

-What are the complications of joint hypermobility syndrome?
+What are the complications of hypermobility spectrum disorders?